dachengx/rga-etl/README.md

 Replace the ip `xxx.xxx.xxx.xxx` to an available one.

+To connect to grafana, visit `http://localhost:3000/`.
+To connect to adminer, visit `http://localhost:8080/` with `"server"` set to `mysql`.

 ## srsinst.rga

 The repo is based on the python wrapped interface for RGA communication.
 Reference: [srsinst.rga](https://github.com/thinkSRS/srsinst.rga).